AntoineSavage/pizzascript/README.md

 - dictionary
 - struct
 - function
+- macro

-The `typeof` function can be used to obtain the type of a value:
+The `typeof` operation can be used to obtain the type of a value:
 ```
 (typeof ())         # -> ()
 (typeof any_num)    # -> 'num